DETAILED ACTION

 Wolschleger et al. does not expressly disclose that the polymer P comprises silane groups of formula (I) of instant claim 1, in an amount of from 0.05 to 10wt% base on the expandable composition, wherein the silane groups are bonded to the at least one polymer P and/or the composition further comprises at least one alkoxysilane of formula (II) of instant claim 3, wherein the polymer P is a silane-functionalized polymer containing silane groups of formula (I), wherein the polymer is selected from the functional polymers of instant claim 6.

 However, Abe teaches a silane-crosslinking expandable polyolefin resin composition comprising a silane-grafted polyethylene resin and a blowing agent (¶15).
 The silane-grafted polyethylene resin is produced by using vinyl-functional silane compounds which preferably have the formula RSiY3, with preferable examples being vinyl methoxysilane and vinyl triethoxysilane.
 This meets the formula (I) of instant claim 1 and also meets instant claims 3-6.
 The compositions of Abe further comprise a free radical generator with preferred examples being peroxides (¶25).
 Examples of the blowing agent used in Abe are chemical blowing agents.
 See ¶31.
 Abe teaches that the silane-grafted polyethylene resin is obtained by compounding 0.1 to 5 parts by weight of the vinyl-functional silane compound with 100 parts by weight of the linear low-density polyethylene.
-This amount falls within the range of instant claim 2.
+This amount falls within the range of instant claim 2 and the amounts of silane recited in new claims 17-18 and 20.

 Both Abe and Wolschleger et al. relate to the field of expandable compositions such as foams comprising polyolefin polymers, peroxide initiators, and chemical blowing agents.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the instant invention to use the silane-grafted polyethylene resin is produced by using vinyl-functional silane compounds which preferably have the formula RSiY3, with preferable examples being vinyl methoxysilane and vinyl triethoxysilane, including amounts of the silane compound, disclosed in Abe as the polymer in the expandable compositions of Wolschleger et al. in order to provide products having superior uniformity of cell structure and superior heat resistance, while also cutting down the time necessary for moisture crosslinking while providing uniform crosslinking.
 Using the polymers of Abe in Wolschleger et al. would improve the products of Wolschleger et al. (including uniform cell structure and improved heat resistance) while cutting down on production costs.
 See ¶77 of Abe.